DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/use_transformers.md

 ### Node Matching

+If we want to transform certain nodes and relationships (which we will do in a couple of line. i promise), we first need to find them.
+In dict2graph this is done with so called "matchers".

 The most simple matcher you can build is a "match everything" case. **Matching everything is also the default case**.
 Just keep the matcher empty.

 ```python